no00ne/CS305-2025Spring-FinalProject/README.md

 * Data Layer: Define the data structure of transactions, blocks, the blockchain (i.e., the chain of blocks), and the techniques (e.g., cryptography) to ensure data security.

-* Network Layer: Define the network of blockchain peers (simply peers) and how they communicate to discover each other, exchange data, and verify the validity of transmitted data.
+* Network Layer: Define the network of peers and how they communicate to discover each other, exchange data, and verify the validity of transmitted data.

-* Consensus Layer: Define the consensus mechanism for selecting block generators and verifying blocks among peers to reach a consensus about newly generated blocks.
+* Consensus Layer: Define the consensus mechanism for selecting block generators and verifying blocks among peers to reach a consensus about the validity of newly generated blocks.

 * Application Layer: Provide users with dApps, such as cryptocurrency exchange, data sharing, etc.